Matt-Shapiro/Metronome-Extension/README.md

 Song information div is off center for certain songs

-Search takes a few seconds to work because of a nasty work-around I made due to the bpmdatabase.com giving corrupt xml documents
+Search takes a few seconds to work because of a method I use to parse the corrupt xml Document that bpmdatabase gives